ThulasiPriyaS/ExamGUARD-Exam-Integrity-System/README.md

 ## Usage

 1. Navigate to the web interface in your browser.
-2. Enter the NEET exam question in the provided text area.
+2. Enter the exam question in the provided text area.
 3. Click the "Encrypt Question" button to get the encrypted version of the question.